chazlarson/brick-finder/README.md

   webrick [anything else here will search Vonado first]
 ```

-There's a `quick-test.sh` that will run through the rest of this for four sample input files [it creates and deletes the venv] if you just want to watch it.
+> There's a `quick-test.sh` that will run through the rest of this for four sample input files [it creates and deletes the venv] if you just want to watch it.
 Note that if you want to check the log for the logic behind the results below, make sure `PRIMARY=webrick`; you will see that these "not found here but found there" test cases depend on webrick being searched first.

-The four sample input files:
+There are four sample input files:
 ```
 input-minimal.txt.sample    # simple list of part numbers, no color or quantity input.txt.sample            # Rebrickable inventory csv